S-HealthStack/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

 1. **Run the Docker Container:**

    In this step, you'll launch the SuperTokens service, using a PostgreSQL database for storage.
 SuperTokens is an open-source authentication service.
-You can learn more about it here: [SuperTokens](https://supertokens.com/).
-Execute the following command:
+You can learn more about it here: [SuperTokens](https://supertokens.com/). <br><br> If you can utilize a mail server, execute the following command:

    ```bash
    docker run -d --network=hrp --name=hrp-supertokens \